 - Continue to take readings until 50-55% state of charge is reached according to the specific gravity readings.

 - Take and record voltage readings (when on load) of any meters to be used for monitoring the state of charge and take a voltage reading across the terminals of one battery.

 - These readings will then give you a very accurate voltage reading which can be used in the future either as a set point for the inverter or as a day to day monitoring parameter.

 Note: This will provide a good indication how your battery bank will behave and how long it will last with no power inputs.
-New batteries will give about 75% of the specified capacity until the battery has been cycled 40-60 times (approximately 1-3 months of service).
+It is expected that new deep cycle lead-acid batteries will have an approximate initial capacity of ~75-80% of their rated capacity when first installed.
+Capacity will increase as the plates continue to form through repeated charge/discharge, reaching the full rated capacity when the battery has been cycled ~60-80 times.